Virtual Registered Dietitian Nutritionist

-By now, I’ve helped over 100 women eat with joy in my virtual practice. – Cassie Christopher, MS RD
+Seattle area Registered Dietitian Nutritionist Cassie Christopher has helped over 100 women eat with joy in her virtual practice.

-- As an experienced Registered Dietitian, I stay up to date with advances in Medical Nutritional Therapy, eating disorders, and weight management, so you can feel confident you are doing everything you can for your health.
+- As an experienced Registered Dietitian Nutritionist, I developed the Courage to Trust Method.
+I stay up to date with advances in Medical Nutritional Therapy, eating disorders, and weight management, so you can feel confident you are doing everything you can for your health.

 - I am an expert in Emotional Eating and I draw from research on self-compassion, shame, and trauma, and my nutrition knowledge to support my clients.

 - Fun fact: I’m a proud Pacific Northwest gal, although I’ve never quite acquired a taste for black coffee (oat milk, please!)

 Registered Dietitian Nutritionist, Certified Dietitian, Licensed Dietitian and Nutritionist…what’s the difference?